dasch-swiss/dsp-api/docs/src/paradox/07-sipi/sipi-and-knora.md

 files (storing, naming, organization of the internal directory structure, format conversions, and serving) is taken care of by Sipi.

-## Adding Files to Knora: Using the GUI or directly the API
+## Adding Files to Knora

-To create a resource with a digital representation attached to, either the browser-based GUI (SALSAH) can be used or this can be done by *directly* addressing the API.
-(Of course, also the GUI uses the API.
-But the user does not need to know about it.)
-The same applies for changing an existing digital representation for a resource.
-Subsequently, the first case will be called the *GUI case* and the second the *non-GUI case*.

-### GUI Case

-In this case, the user may choose a file to upload using his web-browser.
 The file is directly sent to Sipi (route:
 `create_thumbnail`) to calculate a thumbnail hosted by Sipi which then gets displayed to the user in the browser.
 Sipi copies the original file into a temporary directory and keeps it there (for later processing in